linux-integrity/digest-cache-tools/README.md

 - ```manage_digest_lists```: a tool to generate/manage digest lists
 - ```digest_cache.so```: a rpm plugin to generate/delete digest lists when software is installed/removed through rpm
+- ```rpm.ko```: a kernel module containing a parser for RPM package headers

 ## Supported Digest List Formats

-The digest_cache LSM supports two formats:
+The Integrity Digest Cache supports two formats:

 - ```tlv```: a TLV-based format that can be extended later with more fields;
 - ```rpm```: RPM package headers (RPMTAG_IMMUTABLE)